 - The PIP insurer to which you are an insured is not paying your medical bills a Statement-of-Vehicle-Non-Ownership.

-What Are Reasons to File a Consumer Complaint in a Slip and Fall, or Premises Accident Case?
+What Are Reasons to File a Consumer Complaint in a Slip and Fall?

 - Not properly responding to your written request for insurance information of the property owner or manager as required by Florida Statute 627.4137.